It’s Complicated is a well cast comedy/romance starring Alec Baldwin and Meryl Streep.

 The couple’s complicated situation which also includes three grown up children presents a great opportunity for both comedy and drama; something Meyers took great advantage of – evident in the way the subject matter is handled.

 I’m a big fan of Baldwin, thanks in large part to his great work as Jack Donaghy in 30 Rock.
-As for Meryl Streep, I feel like, to love film is to love her, so there really was no way I would have not watched the film.
+As for Meryl Streep, I almost feel like, to love film is to love her, so there really was no way I would have not watched the film.

 Tune in for the subject matter and some good light hearted fun – should you be wanting that sort of thing.